 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Stress cardiomyopathy (also called apical ballooning syndrome, takotsubo cardiomyopathy, broken heart syndrome, and stress-induced cardiomyopathy) is a syndrome characterized by transient regional systolic dysfunction of the left ventricle (LV), mimicking myocardial infarction, but in the absence of angiographic evidence of obstructive coronary artery disease or acute plaque rupture [1-16].
 In most cases of stress cardiomyopathy, the regional wall motion abnormality extends beyond the territory perfused by a single epicardial coronary artery.
-The term “takotsubo” is taken from the Japanese name for an octopus trap, which has a shape that is similar to the systolic apical ballooning appearance of the LV in the most common and typical form of this disorder (image 1 and movie 1); mid and apical segments of the LV are depressed, and there is hyperkinesis of the basal walls.
+The term "takotsubo" is taken from the Japanese name for an octopus trap, which has a shape that is similar to the systolic apical ballooning appearance of the LV in the most common and typical form of this disorder (movie 1 and movie 2); mid and apical segments of the LV are depressed, and there is hyperkinesis of the basal walls.
+A midventricular type (movie 3) and other variants have also been described.
 (See 'Approach to diagnosis' below.)

 This topic will review the epidemiology, pathogenesis, clinical manifestations, and diagnosis of stress cardiomyopathy.
 The management and prognosis of stress cardiomyopathy is discussed separately.
 (See "Management and prognosis of stress (takotsubo) cardiomyopathy".)